 THE HACKATON ON ARTIFICIAL INTELLIGENCE IN EDUCATION

-Would you like pupils and/or students to receive better feedback?
-Would you like them to reach the right support more quickly, and do you want to make a real impact with AI in education in 2026?
-Are you ready to get started?
+Do you want pupils and/or students to receive better feedback?
+Would you like them to find the right support more quickly, and do you want to make a real impact with AI in education in 2026?
+During this hackathon, you will actively work for three days on a concrete educational challenge and develop, together with experts, an applicable AI solution.

-The University of Twente is organising the fifth edition of the Hackaton AI in Education on 8, 9 and 10 April 2026.
-This is a jubilee edition where educational innovation, technology and collaboration come together.
-During this edition, we invite 12 multidisciplinary teams from secondary education (VO), vocational education (MBO), higher professional education (HBO) and university education (WO) to work intensively on current educational challenges related to AI.
+The University of Twente is organizing the fifth edition of the Hackathon AI in Education on 8, 9 and 10 April 2026.
+This jubilee edition brings together educational innovation, technology and collaboration.
+During this edition, 12 multidisciplinary teams from secondary education (VO), vocational education (MBO), higher professional education (HBO) and university education (WO) will work intensively on current educational issues related to AI.

-During the hackaton, pupils, students, teachers and other education professionals develop concrete AI solutions, guided by experienced AI experts (the Jedi’s), in the DesignLab of the University of Twente.
+Throughout the hackathon, pupils, students, teachers and other education professionals will develop concrete AI solutions, guided each day by experienced AI and education experts (the Jedi’s).
+The hackathon takes place in the DesignLab at the University of Twente.

 What is a hackaton?

-We invite teachers, school leaders, students, pupils, and other interested parties to work in teams of 6-8 people for three days (April 8, 9, and 10, 2026) on a feedback problem.
-Under the guidance of the Jedi (the experts), these teams will set to work developing their own AI application for the chosen case.
-On April 10, 2026, all teams will present their solutions to an expert jury, which will evaluate the presentations and ultimately select a winner.
+We invite teachers, school leaders, students, pupils and other interested parties to work in teams of 6–8 people for three days (8, 9 and 10 April 2026) on a concrete educational challenge around feedback and AI.
+Under the guidance of the Jedi’s, these teams will develop their own AI application for the chosen case.
+On 10 April 2026, all teams will present their solutions to an expert jury, which will assess the presentations and ultimately select a winner.

 Practical information